-The ACT88329 buck converters are optimized for operation with $0.47\mu H$ to $1\mu H$ inductors.
-Choose an inductor with a low DC resistance and avoid inductor saturation by choosing inductors with DC ratings that exceed the maximum output current by at least 30%.
+The Buck converters utilize current-mode control and a proprietary internal compensation scheme to simultaneously simplify external component selection and optimize transient performance over their full operating range.
+The ACT88327 is optimized for operation with 0.47 to 1 μ H inductors.
+Choose an inductor with a low DC resistance, and avoid inductor saturation by choosing inductors with DC ratings that exceed the maximum output current by at least 30%.
 The following equation calculates the inductor ripple current.